 Potential egg donors must be non-smokers between the ages of 21 and 33 with no new tattoos or piercings within six months of applying.
 Each undergoes extensive medical and psychological screenings (including blood work and a physical exam) with embryologists, doctors and mental health professionals.
 Participation also requires notarized consent forms.

-Couples using egg donors from the Fertility Center's established pool remain completely anonymous as do their donors.
+Couples using egg donors from Fertility Center’s established pool remain completely anonymous as do their donors.
 The two parties never meet or have any contact.
 All donors sign legal consents waiving their rights to any children resulting from their donated eggs, and the couple receiving the eggs takes complete ownership of the oocytes.
 Situations involving a couple using a known donor that they themselves have recruited are rare and require modified consent forms.

 Our reproductive endocrinologists specialize in treating conditions related to hormones secreted by the endocrine glands – including the pituitary, thyroid and adrenal – which affect reproductive organs and other body systems.
 In addition to treating infertile couples, the doctors also address advanced gynecological conditions such as endometriosis, hormone imbalances in both men and women, and fertility preservation for cancer victims.

-The doctors at the Fertility Center address all conditions related to the reproductive system – including menopause and other hormone changes and imbalances.
+The doctors at Fertility Center address all conditions related to the reproductive system – including menopause and other hormone changes and imbalances.
 Medications and lifestyle changes are two ways that our specialists help many patients minimize or even eliminate uncomfortable side effects triggered by fluctuations in the endocrine glands.

 Yes!
 We refer our patients who become pregnant to obstetrical specialists, but even some of those women return to us for gynecological care or hormone treatment.
 Our nurse practitioners do most of the annual exams on patients while the doctors address more advanced issues and concerns.